TessellateDataScience/faceShieldOptimisations/2_scope-methodology.md

 All applicable intellectual property (IP) we generate is made available under an Open COVID License.
 Specifically, our IP is released under their Patent and Copyright version 1.1 license.
 See the [OCL-PC v1.1 license](https://opencovidpledge.org/v1-1-ocl-pc/) for more specific details.

+Due to this IP license expiring, we have from the date of it's expiry adopted our own pledge (defined within this document as 'Our Pledge').
+Our Pledge includes an infinite duration that this license has adopted as it's Time Limitation clause.

 ## References
 5.  a) Experimental Investigation of the Flow Structure on a Face Mannequin With / Without a Face Shield: https://dergipark.org.tr/en/download/article-file/1675241
     b) Experimental Efficacy of the Face Shield and the Mask against Emitted and Potentially Received Particles: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7922468/